Jeff Moss (hacker): Later career

 In 2009 Moss was sworn into the Homeland Security Advisory Council of the Barack Obama administration.

 On April 28 2011 Jeff Moss was appointed ICANN Chief Security Officer.

 In July 2012, Secretary Janet Napolitano directed the Homeland Security Advisory Council to form the Task Force on CyberSkills in response to the increasing demand for the best and brightest in the cybersecurity field across industry, academia and government.
 The Task Force, co-chaired by Jeff Moss and Alan Paller, conducted extensive interviews with experts from government, the private sector, and academia in developing its recommendations to grow the advanced technical skills of the DHS cybersecurity workforce and expand the national pipeline of men and women with these cybersecurity skills.
 On October 1, the HSAC unanimously approved sending the Task Force recommendations to the Secretary.

 In October 2013, Jeff announced that he would be stepping down from his position at ICANN at the end of 2013.

 In 2013, Jeff was appointed as a Nonresident Senior Fellow at the Atlantic Council, associated with the Cyber Statecraft Initiative, within the Brent Scowcroft Center on International Security.

 In 2014, Jeff joined the Georgetown University School of Law School Cybersecurity Advisory Committee.

-18 March 2016, Richemont announces his nomination for election to the Board of Directors.
+18 March 2016, Richemont announced his nomination for election to the Board of Directors.

 In 2017, Jeff was named a Commissioner at the Global Commission on the Stability of Cyberspace (GCSC).

 The GCSC is composed of 24 prominent independent Commissioners representing a wide range of geographic regions as well as government, industry, technical and civil society stakeholders with legitimacy to speak on different aspects of cyberspace.
 The Commission's stated aim is to develop proposals for norms and policies to enhance international security and stability and guide responsible state and non-state behavior in cyberspace.

 In 2017, Jeff spearheaded the creation of the DEF CON Voting Machine Village.
 Debuting at DEF CON 25, the Voting Machine Village allowed hackers to test the security of electronic voting machines, including several models still in active use in the US.
 The machines were all compromised over the course of the conference by DEF CON attendees, some within hours of the village's opening.
 The resulting media coverage of the vulnerability of all tested machines sparked a national conversation and inspired legislation in Virginia.

 In September 2017, the Voting Machine Village produced "DEF CON 25 Voting Machine Hacking Village: Report on Cyber Vulnerabilities in US Election Equipment, Databases and Infrastructure" summarizing its findings.
 The findings were publicly released at an event sponsored by the Atlantic Council and the paper went on to win an O'Reilly Defender Research Award.